For Natalie Lemas Hernandez, success has been all about mindset — fostering an attitude focused on collaboration, openness and individual strengths.

 What needs to stay the same is you — your own empowerment and self-love.
 The answer is going within.
 I meditate every day.
 Know that this too shall pass and there is always another day.
 Don’t every let it get so heavy that you can’t find a way out.

-The IBR will cover some of these topics at a Breakfast Series forum on multi-generational office culture from 8 a.m. to 10 a.m. on April 4 at The Grove Hotel in downtown Boise.
-Six professionals from a variety of industries will discuss their experiences building strong, effective teams with employees of different ages and backgrounds.
-For more information, go https://idahobusinessreview.com/breakfast-series/.
+The IBR covered some of these topics at a Breakfast Series forum on multi-generational office culture from 8 a.m. to 10 a.m. on April 4 at The Grove Hotel in downtown Boise.
+Six professionals from a variety of industries discussed their experiences building strong, effective teams with employees of different ages and backgrounds.
+To read the report from the discussion, click here.

 Lemas Hernandez will be leading a Mindset Mastery workshop at 6 p.m. on April 17 at JUMP’s Inspire Studio.
 For more information, go to www.natalielemas.com.